Lhasa :

 A visa and Tibet Travel Permit are essential.

-A word of warning before you visit Tibet: your Tibet Travel Permit is only issued via Chinese Tour Operators.
+A word of warning before your visit: your Tibet Travel Permit is only issued via Chinese Tour Operators.
 To facilitate the complicated application process, you are advised to work with a Chinese travel agency.
-A fee of RMB 200 is usually required to buy a Tibet Travel Permit.
+A service fee of RMB 200 is usually required.

-For more travel information about Tibet, please refer to Tibet Travel Essential and Tibet FAQs .
+For more information, please refer to Tibet Travel Essential and Tibet FAQs .

-Notes for those who are entering Tibet for the first time
+Notes for those who are entering the high land for the first time

-Don't run or move rapidly in Tibet, allow time to adjust to the altitude.
+1. Don't run or move rapidly, allow time to adjust to the altitude.

 Communication